Medicine Wheel ceremony in Courtenay, B.C.

-These unbroken circles of life found so predominantly in Alberta and southeastern B.C. where most of the Medicine wheels are known to exist, indicates Southern Alberta as a central meeting place of Medicine Wheel ceremony.
+These unbroken circles of life found predominantly in Alberta and southeastern B.C. where most of the Medicine wheels are known to exist, points to Southern Alberta as a central meeting place of Medicine Wheel ceremony.

 The mystery of the Medicine Wheel is compounded by the lack of written record describing a purpose.
 Two primary theories are: 1. the medicine wheels have astronomical alignments; 2. specific rituals/ceremonies are long lost.

-If Medicine Wheels are indicative of Indigenous American spirituality, the fact is that basic understanding of their significance is not shared by Non-Indigenous people.
+If Medicine Wheels are indicative of Indigenous American spirituality, the fact is basic understanding of their significance is not shared by non-Indigenous people.

-In reality the Indigenous people of Northern America were less intrusive in the design and construction of monuments whereby Medicine Wheels were arranged stones on the earth, practically invisible at ground level, and while they may have been observed throughout world in various renditions, they contain peculiarities in North America that render them unique to the continent.
+In reality the Indigenous people of Northern America were less intrusive in the design and construction of monuments (compared to their brothers and sisters to the south) whereby Medicine Wheels were arranged stones on the earth, practically invisible at ground level, and while they may have been observed throughout the world in various renditions, they contain peculiarities in North America that render them unique to the continent.